durimk1/SavjeeCoin/README.md

 The nonce value is changed with each mining attempt to generate a new hash.
 This mining attempt (in the while loop) stops when an acceptable hash (with correct number of starting 0s) is generated and that valid block is added to the chain.

+There is a miner reward system implemented to award coins to miner address and return the "balance" of the miner.